-The squat requires minimal equipment, which makes it an ideal substitute for the leg press if you’re training at home in a garage or spare room.
+The squat requires minimal equipment, which makes it a great leg press alternative if you’re training at home in a garage or spare room.

-The squat targets the same muscle groups as the leg press exercise, but with more involvement from the upper body, most notably the posterior core muscles.
+The squat targets the same muscle groups as the leg press, but with more involvement from the upper body, most notably the posterior core muscles.

 The leg press does have an advantage over the squat in the sense that it’s a lot easier to learn.